openmarmot/aws-cft-llama-cpp/README.md

 - c6a.xlarge : $113 / month (assuming you accidentally left it on all month)
 - storage : $0.08 gigabyte/month

+### Templates
+- cft-llama-cpp.yaml - this is the original template.
+It uses CPU and is cheaper but slower
+- wip-cft-llama-cpp-gpu.yaml - this is a work in progress.
+It uses a NVIDIA GPU and is more expensive

 ### Instructions
 - Run the cloudformation template
 - When it completes navigate to the url on the cloudformation outputs tab